-HISTORY: Since the 'Dual-Speed' controller came on the market in the early 90's, it's been what's referred to as "interactive".
+HISTORY: Since the 'Dual-Speed' controller came on the market around 1960, it's been what's referred to as "interactive".
 That means that the lowest speed of the pump motor gets established by the Rewind Speed Control setting.
-Below is a little graphic which shows an example of the operating principle.
+Below is a little graphic which shows an example of the old operating principle.

 While the above arrangement was satisfactory for most player pianos, it didn't work well in others.
 The most notable being the Gulbransen player mechanism, which typically required more vacuum during the Rewind cycle than during the Play cycle.
 Also, players that had been expertly restored often required a little more vacuum at the beginning of the Rewind cycle because of the increase in the load on the air motor -caused by gearing in the transmission, the weight of the paper on the take-up spool, and the rewind brake.